ramirizk/DeveloperAssessment/task3/README.md

 ##Epic - Project Handoff

 You have served your time on the Address Book project, and now it is time to move on to another project.
-A new developer will be rolling onto the project as necessary to implement new features, enhancements and to provide support and fix any bugs.
+A new developer will eventually be rolling onto the project to implement new features and to provide support and fix any bugs.

+##Stories

 ###Story 1